numbats/learnr/chapters/chapter2.md

 ---
 title: 'Chapter 2: R Programming Basics'
 description:
   'In R Programming Basics, you will master the basic operations of this popular open source language.
-You will also learn to perform simple algebraic operations on vectors and matrices, as well as other data structures such as factors, lists, and data frames.
-You will also learn about conditional statements, loops, and functions to power your R code, making your work more efficient and elegant.'
+You will also learn to perform simple algebraic operations on vectors and matrices.
+You will also learn about data frames, conditional statements, loops, and functions to power your R code, making your work more efficient and elegant.'
 prev: /chapter1
 next: /chapter3
 type: chapter